Bus Rapid Transit

 • Reduce your time spent waiting behind a stopped bus.

-Bus Rapid Transit (BRT) uses dedicated bus lanes and special stations to move busses more efficiently than ever before.
-This means less time stuck behind a bus and more time for what matters to you.
+NSBRT (North-South Bus Rapid Transit) is coming to Chapel Hill in 2030.
+Using dedicated bus lanes, modern stations, and traffic signal priority, NSBRT will move buses—and people—more efficiently than ever before.
+This means less time stuck in traffic and more time for what matters to you.

 Ask your questions here